B3at/Kubernetes-Autoscaler-Docs/docs/Assessment Scheme.md

 (Ex) Explainability (Co) Configurability (Ac) Accessibility
 and different Metric Groups:
 (Fea) Feature-grounded (Sub) Subjective Human-grounded (Obj) Objective Human-grounded
 The categorization of all Autoscalers is conducted using this Assessment Scheme.
-This Assessment Scheme is based on the ideas presented in the paper (TODO: Insert Paper Link here).
+This Assessment Scheme is based on the ideas presented in the paper [Hitchhiker's Guide for Explainability in Autoscaling](https://doi.org/10.1145/3578245.3584728).

 | No | Goal | Question/Criteria | Metric | Metric Group |
 |---|---|---|---|---|